MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/targeting-overview.md

 ## Audiences

 An audience is a group of users, and membership in the group is determined by a set of dynamic rules.
-These rules are simple AND/OR conditions that are run against information or segments that are available in customer requests.
+These rules are simple logic tests that are run against information available in customer requests or other available segments.
+You can combine multiple rules using AND / OR operators.

 Commerce natively supports basic segments such as device information, sign-in status, referrer, and query string parameters.
 Commerce also supports extensible segments through connections to third-party geolocation and segmentation providers.
 For more information about how to set up connectors, see [Configure and enable connectors](e-commerce-extensibility/connectors.md).